 This line was inspired by designer Nicolas Ghesquière watching Tron and Terminator.
 See it all here.

-This common-sense guide to the heterosexual lifestyle may help you come to grips with the strange, repressed feelings that have been haunting you since puberty.
+This common-sense guide to the heterosexual lifestyle may help you come to grips with the strange, shop repressed feelings that have been haunting you since puberty.
 Reading it opened my eyes and made me love myself for who I am.
-Someone gave me this flyer a few years ago on campus, and, as a public service, I now pass it on to all of you.
+Someone gave me this flyer a few years ago on campus, purchase and, viagra as a public service, I now pass it on to all of you.
 May it help to guide you in your internal struggle.

 No party dresses today!
 Time to throw on some battle gear and greet the new year with renewed powers.
 Welcome it sweetly and wrangle it at an opportune moment.
 We only get so many of these new years so don’t frown on resolutions, squidlings, especially if you’ve the capacity to stick to them.
 Find a night just for you this week and set some damn goals.
 You can doo eeet!